 Overall, while the observations presented in this manuscript are valuable, a broader observational framework and consideration of recent related studies would strengthen the interpretation and significance of the findings.

 Response: We thank the reviewer for this important and constructive comment.
 We agree that OrgAlk is increasingly recognized as a relevant component of carbonate chemistry in coastal, estuarine, and potentially open-ocean environments.
-We also agree that additional measurements from other Arcitic riverine and coastal environments could improve the validation of our conclusion, but they are not available for the present study.
+We also agree that future measurements from other Arctic riverine and coastal environments is desirable to confirm the robustness of our conclusion.

 In response to this comment, we have removed the pan-Arctic extrapolation, and the associated figures and text from the revised manuscript.
 We have narrowed our analysis and conclusions to the environments sampled in this study.
 We have revised the relevant figures and text to assess OrgAlk-induced biases in present-day and future ocean acidification estimates for the Barents Sea Opening region, where some of our sampling sites were located.
-Moreover, since current Earth system model projections do not adequately represent the carbonate chemistry and acidification trends of fjord environments, we added idealized perturbation experiments to compare how the OrgAlk effect may respond to future carbonate system changes under low-pH, freshwater-influenced fjord waters and more offshore marginal sea waters.
+Moreover, since current Earth system model projections do not adequately represent the carbonate chemistry and acidification trends of fjord environments, we added idealized perturbation experiments to compare how the OrgAlk effect may respond to future climate change-induced carbonate system changes under low-pH, freshwater-influenced fjord waters and more offshore marginal sea waters.
 The results indicate that the response of the OrgAlk effect differs between fjord and offshore marginal sea environments, likely resulting from the difference in water buffering capacity.
 Please refer to Lines 146 – 376 in the revised manuscript.

-We also appreciate the reviewer’s suggestion to consider recent work on OrgAlk in Arctic sea-ice brines.
-We have incorporated it into the revised discussion.
-We have now compared our observations with that study.
+We also appreciate the reviewer’s suggestion to consider recent work on OrgAlk in Arctic sea-ice brines, which have been incorporated it into the revised discussion and compared with our observations.
 When we apply the OrgAlk/TA–salinity relationship derived from our dataset to the under-ice meltwater conditions reported there, the resulting mean OrgAlk concentration is similar to the measured mean OrgAlk concentration in that study.
 Although this comparison does not constitute independent regional validation, it suggests that our approach is unlikely to strongly overestimate OrgAlk concentrations, or the associated biases in ocean acidification estimates in sea ice influenced environments.
 Please refer to Lines 324–331 on page 17 in the revised manuscript.

-Overall, the revised manuscript now provides a more constrained interpretation of our dataset.
-We believe that the revised results still highlight the potential for OrgAlk to bias ocean acidification estimates in Arctic marginal seas and underscore the need to evaluate and incorporate OrgAlk contributions where regionally validate.
+Overall, the revised manuscript now provides a more constrained interpretation of our dataset, as well as includes extended discussions on the uncertainties raised by the reviewers.
+We believe that the revised results still highlight the potential for OrgAlk to bias ocean acidification estimates in Arctic marginal seas and underscore the need to evaluate and incorporate OrgAlk contributions where observational data are available.